jonnyhoeven/workshop/README.md

 - Commit and push the change to your branch.

-- Apply the application to argocd.
+- Apply the application to ArgoCD.

 ```bash
 kubectl apply -f ./namespace/argocd/application/cat-app.application.yaml -n argocd
 ```

 - Browse to [https://argocd.k3d.local/applications/argocd/cat-app](https://argocd.k3d.local/applications/argocd/cat-app)
-- Press the sync button to sync the application with the repository.
+- Press the `sync` button to sync the application with the repository.
-- Your cat app is now deployed using argocd.
+- Your cat app is now deployed using ArgoCD.

 ### ArgoCD can Git Ops itself